 - And of course, many of the city's most colorful characters from its history.
 A fellow who wanted to be the King of Natchez, a man accused of high treason by the U.S. government, and a woman who ran a successful brothel for years in the historic part of town.

 The book is 234 pages, and contains over 100 photographs.
-The retail price is $17.95, but you can get an autographed copy here for only $14.50, postage included.
+The price is $17.95, with free shipping.
 Just click the button below to order using PayPal, one of the most secure methods on the internet: